zitadel/oidc/UPGRADING.md

 We also provide a new optional interface: [`LogAuthRequest`](https://pkg.go.dev/github.com/zitadel/oidc/v3/pkg/op#LogAuthRequest).
 If an `AuthRequest` implements this interface, it is completely passed into the logger after an error.
 Its `LogValue()` will be used by `slog` to print desired fields.
 This allows omitting sensitive fields you wish not no print.
 If the interface is not implemented, no `AuthRequest` details will ever be printed.

+#### Server interface

+We've added a new [`Server`](https://pkg.go.dev/github.com/zitadel/oidc/v3/pkg/op#Server) interface.
+This interface is experimental and subject to change.
+See [issue 440](https://github.com/zitadel/oidc/issues/440) for the motivation and discussion around this new interface.
+Usage of the new interface is not required, but may be used for advanced scenarios when working with the `Storage` interface isn't the optimal solution for your app (like we experienced in [Zitadel](https://github.com/zitadel/zitadel)).

 #### AuthRequestError

 `AuthRequestError` now takes the complete `Authorizer` as final argument, instead of only the encoder.